Just a couple of comments on your "House Character" question.

 Both sides of the debate have valid points I think.
 In older countries the people would identify more with tradition whereas in the U.S. this is all new.
 Better to challenge beer drinkers since they come to your brewpub looking to taste new creations.
 There's always a sad macrobrew that can be spectacularly countered by a far more intense style of craft beer.
 In Europe the beer drinking culture never collapsed as it did in the late 20th century here in the U.S. until by the force of entropy craft brewing arose.

-Isn't the problem of a brewery developing a house flavor more like crating your own boring little flavor world?
+Andrew & Matt, Isn't the problem of a brewery developing a house flavor more like crating your own boring little flavor world?
 Maybe if you are catering to a small market.
 But we here in America love diversity.
 Where would Starbucks be without it?
 Keep on brewing the fantastic beers you're making now.
 They're great.
 Stop worrying and go have a beer.

 Jerry S.